truecharts/website/src/content/docs/blog/2023-06-01-metallb-changes.md

 - Loading manifests required a pre-install job, with full-cluster permissions.
 Which is also a security issue.
 - Mistakes in the manifests, directly affect all users regardless of version
 - It requires creating namespaces outside of the `ix-something` style, while not an issue that's something _somehow_ iX developers voiced annoyance with.
-- It lacks any configurability for users that need a customization
+- It lacks any configurability for users that need a customisation
 - It prevents users from using these operators outside of the TrueCharts scope on non-scale systems

 To fix all of these issues, we've had quite the challenge.
 First off we needed to figure out a way of preventing users from installing multiple instances of the same operator.